arsm100/docker-atlassian-confluence-server/README.md

 Read more about data recovery and backups: [Site Backup and Restore](https://confluence.atlassian.com/display/DOC/Site+Backup+and+Restore)

 # Versioning

 The `latest` tag matches the most recent release of Atlassian Confluence Server.
 So `atlassian/confluence-server:latest` will use the newest stable version of Confluence Server available.

 Alternatively, you can use a specific minor version of Confluence Server by using a version number
-tag: `atlassian/confluence-server:5.10`.
-This will install the latest `5.10.x` version that is available.
+tag: `atlassian/confluence-server:6.13`.
+This will install the latest `6.13.x` version that is available.

 For the latest developer (EAP) release use `atlassian/confluence-server:eap`.
 This will install our latest milestone (not supported for use in production).

+Besides the docker image for OpenJDK, we also support docker images for Adopt OpenJDK.
+Those are tagged with the suffix `ubuntu-18.04-adoptopenjdk8` together with Confluence versions.
+For e.g: `atlassian/confluence-server:6.13-ubuntu-18.04-adoptopenjdk8`, this will install the latest `6.13.x` version together with latest version Adopt OpenJDK 8

 # Known Problems
 In Mac OS X with Docker version 1.11.0, when running with docker-machine, there is a bug where the directory specified for `CONFLUENCE_HOME` in a volume mount will not have the correct permission, and thus startup fails with a permission denied error: